aldica/aldica/docs/Concept-BinarySerialiser.md

 Many of the binary serialisation optimisations provided by the aldica module are built in such a way that they can either complement each other or act as fallback optimisations.
 Examples for this are:

 - if `Locale` key in an `MLText` is not being substituted with its database ID (due to `aldica.core.binary.optimisation.useIdsWhenReasonable` being disabled), it will still be written as a plain String instead of a costly `Locale` instance
-- a `QName` key in a node properties map being substituted with its database ID will be further optimised in raw serial form by having the database ID written as a variable length integer, likely cutting the cost for most `QName` instances to 25% or less (7-14 bit integer written as 8-16 bit values instead of 64 bit long)
+- a `QName` key in a node properties map being substituted with its database ID will be further optimised in raw serial form by having the database ID written as a variable length integer, likely cutting the cost for most `QName` instances to 25% (positive values with up to 14 significant bits written as unsigned 16 bit values instead of signed 64 bit long)